Feel free to contact me if you have any more questions! I love to hear from you!

 Q: Do you accept products to review, or do giveaways?

-Occasionally, I will host giveaways and share a product review–but only if I am truly passionate about something and think my readers will benefit from it.
-Basically, I am extremely picky.
-I don’t want readers to ever feel like I’m “selling” them something, unless I love it and use it myself on a regular basis!
+No, not usually.
+Occasionally, I will host a giveaway and share a product – but only if I am truly passionate about something and think my readers could benefit from knowing about it.

 Q: Do you do guest posts?
 Can I write a guest post on your site?